xamarin/dev-days-labs/HandsOnLab/README.md

 }
 ```

 Now, we have implemented all of the code we need in our app!
 Amazing isn't it!
+That's it!
+App Service Helpers will automatically handle all communication with your Azure backend for you, do online/offline synchronization so your app works even when it's not connected, and even automatic conflict resolution.
 Just 7 lines of code!

-Let's head back to the azure portal and populate the database.
+Let's head back to the Azure Portal and populate the database.

 When the Quickstart finished you should see the following screen, or can go to it from tapping the pin on the dashboard:

 ![Quickstart](http://content.screencast.com/users/JamesMontemagno/folders/Jing/media/71ad3e06-dcc5-4c8b-8ebd-93b2df9ea2b2/2016-07-11_1601.png)

-Under **Features** select **Easy Tables**
+Under **Features** select **Easy Tables**.

-It will have created a todoitem, which you should see, but we can create a new table and upload a default set of data by selecting **Add from CSV** from the menu.
+It will have created a `TodoItem`, which you should see, but we can create a new table and upload a default set of data by selecting **Add from CSV** from the menu.

 Ensure that you have downloaded this repo and have the **Speaker.csv** file that is in this folder.